-My primary research interests are centered around the following two broad themes:
+My primary research interests are centred around the following two broad themes:

 Operations management — In this, my focus is on applying game-theoretic and optimization techniques to solve operations management problems.
-This research can be put under the following sub-themes:
+This research can be further put under the following sub-themes:

 - Inventory management — shelf-stocking policy, inventory games